Android-PowerUser/Free_Play_Console/README.md

 In Germany, the consumer protection agency has the right to bring class action lawsuits and could potentially take action against this.
 However, a briefing from the consumer protection agency has not yet been begun.

-Unfortunately, I'm not a lawyer and can't assess the risk of mass countersuits, abuse of rights by Alphabet, protracted proceedings, and associated costs.
+Unfortunately, I'm not a lawyer and can't assess the risk of mass countersuits, abuse of rights by Alphabet, protracted proceedings, and associated costs for a civil / injunction action.
 If you're a lawyer, please take action, regardless of your country!